pierrecregut/metal3-docs/design/hostclaim-multitenancy-and-hybrid-clusters.md

 use hostSelectors.
 Controllers for a "bare-metal as a service" service may use selectors.

+#### Manager Cluster Bootstrap

-#### As a cluster administrator I would like to install a new baremetal cluster from a transient cluster
+As a cluster administrator I would like to install a new baremetal cluster from a transient cluster.

 The bootstrap process can be performed as usual from an ephemeral cluster (e.g., a KinD cluster).
 The constraint that all resources must be in the same